Christmas Island flying fox: Reproduction

 Like other flying foxes, it is a K-selected species with a long lifespan and slow reproduction rate.
 Though pups can be born throughout the year, birth rates are highest from December to February (during the wet season), but especially in February.
 Generally only one pup is born, and given infant mortality, an individual, on average, has to breed for several years to avert sub-replacement fertility.
 Like most other flying foxes, gestation time is about five months, and the pup is weaned after four months.
-There are three breeding colonies on the island where females and their pups congregate for a portion of the year.
+There are multiple roost sites on the island where females and their pups congregate for a portion of the year.

-Since there are markedly more females in a colony, and males are bigger than females, it is assumed to be polygamous, and males and females can mate multiple times.
+Since males seem to be defending mating territories with multiple females, and males are bigger than females, it is assumed to be polygynous, and males and females can mate multiple times.
 It is possible that males fight over females, and larger claws in males may be used in defending territories and harems.
 However, sexually mature males are unlikely to maintain harems until they reach full size at about 38.5 months.
 The average life expectancy is estimated to be 6 to 12 years, and, based on this, generation time is 5 to 9 years, though it could be as short as two years.